csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 </p>

 <h5 align="center"> <a href="https://divvybikes.com">Divvy</a> Bikes Stationed in Chicago</h5>

-Cyclistic is a fictional company based on [Divvy](https://divvybikes.com) bikes.

 Until now, Cyclistic's marketing strategy relied on building general awareness and appealing to broad consumer segments.
 The flexible pricing plans (single-ride passes, full-day passes, and annual memberships) aided in bringing in new customers.
 Customers are divided into two classes: casual riders (those who purchase either the single-ride or full-day passes) and Cyclistic members (who purchase annual memberships).